celissyril0-tec/Final-Project-OOP/README.md

 ---

 ## ⚙️ ABSTRACTION
-Abstraction is applied by using the ExpenseViewer interface, which defines the view() method without revealing how the viewing process works, while ConsoleExpenseViewer provides the actual implementation.
-It is also shown in the Addexpense class, where the whole process of adding an expense is grouped into one method, hiding the internal steps so the main program only needs to call it.
+Abstraction is applied in ExpenseUtils by hiding all the details of calculating totals and filtering expenses, so other parts of the program can simply call its methods.
+It is also used in the ExpenseViewer interface, which defines the view() method without showing how it works, and in AddExpense, where adding a new expense is grouped into one method, hiding the internal steps from the main program.

 ---